krzkro4122/image-generator/README.md

 # Image generator

-UJ project aiming to generate images.
+UJ project aiming to generate images using a GAN.

 ## Team